Nerves and blood vessels may be squeezed as they go through the tight passageway from the neck to the chest.

 Thoracic outlet syndromes are more common among women and usually develop between the ages of 35 and 55.

 If pressure is put on the nerves, thoracic outlet syndrome causes pain and pins-and-needles sensations that usually begin in the neck or shoulder, then spread along the inner surface of the arm into the hand.

-If pressure is put on one of the subclavian arteries (located under the collarbone), the arm becomes pale and cool.
+If pressure is put on one of the subclavian arteries (located under the collarbone), blood flow to the arm is decreased, and it becomes pale and cool.

-If pressure is put on the veins, the hand, arm, and shoulder on the affected side may swell, or the overlying skin may look bluish (a condition called cyanosis) because blood flow is impaired, resulting in an inadequate oxygen supply.
-Rarely, the pressure is severe enough to cause Raynaud syndrome, in which the fingers become pale or blue and often numb when exposed to cold.
+If pressure is put on the veins, the hand, arm, and shoulder on the affected side may swell, or the overlying skin may look bluish (a condition called cyanosis) because blood flow is impaired.
+Rarely, the pressure is severe enough to cause Raynaud syndrome Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more , in which the fingers become pale or blue and often numb when exposed to cold.

 Doctors base the diagnosis of a thoracic outlet syndrome on symptoms and results of a physical examination and several diagnostic tests.
 However, none of these tests can definitively confirm or rule out the diagnosis of thoracic outlet syndrome.

 The following tests are usually done:

 Nerve conduction studies and electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more may detect abnormalities characteristic of thoracic outlet syndrome.